fashberg/XTouchMini-Davinci-Resolve-Midi-Adapter/README.md

 ## Setup

+### Variant 1: Binary Download

+* Download and Unzip ``XTouchMini-Davinci-Resolve-Midi-Adapter-1.x-BINARY.zip`` from <https://github.com/fashberg/XTouchMini-Davinci-Resolve-Midi-Adapter/releases>
+  * This download contains an 64bit Windows EXE created with Ahk2Exe
+* Connect X-TOUCH MINI
+* Double click ``xtouch_davinci_resolve.exe`` to start
+* All X-TOUCH Buttons will flash once to say hello
+* It will run now in tray (green "H")
+* Open DaVinci Resolve and enjoy new functionality
+* In the folder print-overlay you will find a PDF to label your X-TOUCH

+### Variant 2: Auto Hot Key Script Download

 * Download and Install AutoHotKey 1.x from <http://ahkscript.org/> with default Options
+* Download and Unzip ``XTouchMini-Davinci-Resolve-Midi-Adapter-1.x-SCRIPT.zip`` from <https://github.com/fashberg/XTouchMini-Davinci-Resolve-Midi-Adapter/releases>
 * Connect X-TOUCH MINI
-* Download and Unzip ``XTouchMini-Davinci-Resolve-Midi-Adapter.zip`` from <https://github.com/fashberg/XTouchMini-Davinci-Resolve-Midi-Adapter/releases>
 * Double click ``xtouch_davinci_resolve.ahk`` to start
 * All X-TOUCH Buttons will flash once to say hello
 * It will run now in tray (green "H")